cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 var proc;
 require "remote.mnd" remote proc;
 ```

-`proc` is the variable which provides access to the remote module.

-> [!NOTE]
-> When dynamic binding is used, remote functions and variables need to be referenced using the processor variable.

 The compiler doesn't automatically generate code to verify the module signature for dynamically bound processors.
 It is possible to verify the signature using a `verifySignature()` built-in function.
 This function takes a processor as an argument, and returns `true` if the processor contains the expected module code.